teamkili/simboba/README.md

     '---'
 ```

-Lightweight eval tracking with LLM-as-judge.
+Lightweight tool to manage datasets and evals for your AI product.
+Supports LLM as a judge, tool calling and multi-turn conversations.
 Run evals as Python scripts, track results as git-friendly JSON files, view in a web UI.
 Designed for 1-click setup with your favourite AI coding tool.

 ## Installation